 Students' record will be evaluated at the end of each semester, and matriculation may be terminated for unsatisfactory academic performance - generally considered less than a "B" average and/or failure to meet other program requirements.

 Please refer to The Graduate Center Bulletin for the degree requirements (PDF) for the Master of Arts and the degree requirements (PDF) for the Doctor of Philosophy.
-Make an appointment to deposit your graduate work (doctoral dissertation, capstone project, MA thesis) in the GC Library by logging into self-service banner, instructions can be found here.
+Make an appointment to deposit your graduate work (doctoral dissertation, capstone project, MA thesis) in the GC Library.

 Written notice of voluntary withdrawal from a doctoral program must be approved by the appropriate Executive Officer, forwarded to the Office of the Registrar, and clear by the Office of Financial Aid and International Students (if applicable), as well as the library, the Bursar, and the Business Office.
 Such notice must be submitted prior to the end of the third week of classes of a given semester to avoid full tuition liability for that semester.
 To resume doctoral study, a former student must submit an Application for Readmission (PDF) to the Office of the Registrar.
 Readmission following a withdrawal is at the discretion of the student's program.